seyramgabriel/CloudSec-Terraform-Project/README.md

 terraform apply
 ````

-This will create a role (whose name, and arn are quoted in the oidc.yaml file) with a policy that allows for authenticatio into your AWS Account.
+This will create a role (whose name, and arn are quoted in the oidc.yaml file) with a policy that allows for authentication into your AWS Account.